ElcoK/gmtra/README.md

 This repository provides the code to perform a global transport asset risk analysis for earthquakes, floods and cyclones.

-It also provides all the code to reproduce the figures in Koks et al. (2019).
+It also provides Jupyter Notebooks to reproduce the figures in Koks et al. (2019).

 ## Prepare data paths